digimori/CottageDelights/README.md

 <details>
 <summary>Profile Page</summary>

+The profile layout has two functions:
-Shipping details saved by user:
+ - To display Shipping details saved by user and allow them to update them:

 ![Full Profile Page](/static/readmeimages/defaultdelivery.png)

+- To view the order history of products the user has purchased:

 User's order history:
 ![Order History](/static/readmeimages/orderhistory.png)